This guidance aims to help organisations and groups understand how to safely and effectively involve volunteers during the pandemic.

 Ensuring volunteers and their workplaces are safe

-Organisations and groups have a duty of care to volunteers to ensure as far as reasonably practicable they are not exposed to risks to their health and safety.
+Organisations and groups have a duty of care to volunteers to ensure that, as far as reasonably practicable, they are not exposed to risks to their health and safety.

-- take steps to ensure your workplace is COVID-secure in line with HSE guidance
+- take steps to reduce the risk of COVID-19 in line with HSE guidance

-- display a notice in your workplace to show you have followed the necessary steps in ensuring it is COVID-secure.
+- consider displaying a notice in your workplace to show you have followed the necessary steps to reduce the risk of COVID-19

 Organisations and groups should read guidance on working safely during coronavirus.
 This guidance relates to several areas of work where volunteers are often involved.
-The guidance sets out that volunteers should be afforded the same level of protection to their health and safety as others, including workers and clients.
+Volunteers should have the same level of protection for their health and safety as others, including workers and clients.

-- safely managing youth sector activities and spaces
+- The National Youth Agency’s guidance on safely managing youth sector activities and spaces

 Your organisation or group should think carefully about how it safeguards its volunteers and everyone who comes into contact with them.
 Volunteers should be recognised throughout your organisation or group’s safeguarding policies.
 Safeguarding should also be considered throughout your policies relating to volunteers.